janet-dev/LevelCoder-WM/README.md

 ## Acknowledgements

-Rohit Sharma - [Code Institute](https://codeinstitute.net/) Mentor, for the continuous feedback and guidance in industry standards.
+Rohit Sharma, Code Institute - for the continuous feedback and guidance in industry standards.

-Rachel Furlong - [EKC DigitalLearn](https://ekcgroup.ac.uk/business-units/ekc-digitallearn) Course Facilitator, for generous support and advice.
+Rachel Furlong, EKC - for generous support and advice.